 Seven Steps of the Spanish Translation Process

-The translation process may seem like a mysterious, daunting, and even foreign concept for a lot beginner translators, which is why we have devised this easy 7-step translation process for you.
-Please use and reference it whenever you are unsure of which step is next in your own personal translation process.
+The translation process may seem like a mysterious, daunting, and even foreign concept for many beginner translators, which is why we have devised this easy 7-step translation process for you.
+Please use and reference it whenever you are unsure of which step is next in your translation process.
 Feel free to share it with friends too!

 Spanish Translation Process in Seven Steps